-We are required to evaluate the No Action Alternative per CEQ NEPA regulations.
+We are required to evaluate the No Action Alternative per CEQ NEPA regulations (C.F.R. § 1502.14).
 The No Action Alternative serves as a baseline to compare the impacts of the Proposed Action.

-Under the No Action Alternative, we would not issue an IHA to L-DEO for the taking, by Level B harassment, of small numbers of marine mammals, incidental to the conduct of a seismic survey in international waters and within the EEZ of Spain in the northeast Atlantic Ocean, June through July, 2013.
-L-DEO would not receive an exemption from the MMPA and ESA prohibitions against the take of marine mammals.
+Under the No Action Alternative, we would not issue an IHA to SIO for the taking, by Level B harassment, of small numbers of marine mammals, incidental to the conduct of a low-energy seismic survey in international waters and within the EEZs of Micronesia, Papua New Guinea, Indonesia, and Philippines in the tropical western Pacific Ocean, September through October 2013.
+For the purposes of this EA, NMFS assumes under the No Action Alternative that SIO would conduct the proposed low-energy seismic survey without an exemption from the MMPA against the take of marine mammals.
+NMFS also assumes that SIO will conduct the low-energy seismic survey in the absence of the protective monitoring and mitigation measures for marine mammals that would be required by the IHA.